arshappleid/Cloud_Gov/README.md

 The solution has been optimized for Operational Excellence , Securiry , Reliability , Performance , Cost Optimization.
 While also taking into Governance practices into account.

+## Requirements Overview:

+- Multi AZ Availability for high Availability.
+- Multi VPC Structure to design a cohesive Infrastructure , for future projects to be able to scale.
+- Scaling capacity , to endure high number of User Requests.
+- Auto recovery from failure .
+- Appropriate Logging at individual VPC level.

 ## Important Links:
 - [Original Procurement Document Request](./docs/procurement_request.pdf)
 - [Functional & Non Functional Requirements](./docs/requirements.docx)